HickInvincible/hello-world/README.md

 # hello-world
 I'm sort of a jack of all trades and have been working in Wordpress and with various plugins and themes through the years.
 I want to get better at understanding the structure and how to manipulate the code I'm working with.
 Thanks for reading.

+I'd also add that I like games, comics, music and movies, but that's probably cliche.